Location: First Floor, co-located with the Referral Management Center

 Location: Building 830, First Floor

-About us: We provide blood and other sample collection services.
+About us: We collect blood and other bodily fluids for testing purposes.
 Glucose tolerance tests and semen analysis are offered by appointment.

 Hours: 24/7, with on-call pathology support

-About us: We provide pathology, laboratory testing and blood bank support for the Wright-Patterson Community.
+About us: We provide pathology services, laboratory testing and blood bank support for the Wright-Patterson Community.
 We are not authorized to provide results directly to a patient; patients may best access these by contacting their provider or accessing TRICARE Online.

 About us: The Maternal Child Care Inpatient Flight is an eight bed unit with an additional bed for triage, two operating rooms and a neonatal treatment room.
 We support active duty, dependents, veteran beneficiaries and retirees.
 We care for a wide range of low-risk obstetrical patients and neonates.
 A partnership between the medical group and outside facilities allows for the seamless transfer of high-risk, preterm, and neonatal patients who require a higher level of care.